HIRWA13/Git-exercise/README.md

 8. **Cherry-Picking Commits:**

-   - Create a branch, call it `feature/branch` and add a new file named `test5.md` with some content.
+   - Create a branch, call it `feature/branch`, and add a new file named `test5.md` with some content.
 Commit these changes with a message like "Implemented test 5".
    - Imagine you only desire a specific commit from `feature/branch`.
-Research and use `git cherry-pick` to selectively bring that commit into your current branch which `main`.
+Research and use `git cherry-pick` to selectively bring that commit into your current branch which is `main`.

    learn more about `cherry-pick` [here](https://www.freecodecamp.org/news/git-cherry-pick-avoid-duplicate-commits/)